skywind3000/gobang/README.md

 Game Help
 =========

-Make five or more stones in a in to win.
+Make five or more stones in a in to win. you will make your move by enter the coordinate value of the chess-board.